 What’s Slow Food Tours About?

-Slow tours are about food, but more than just taste.
+Slow food tours are about travel, food, culture and people.

 You could tick off “all of the above” for me.